Downtown Los Angeles Community Plan Update

 Los Angeles City Planning is pleased to share:

-Proposed Plan and Zoning Documents
+Approved Plan and Zoning Documents

 Other Informational and Summary Materials

 A crucial component of the Downtown Community Plan update has been to acknowledge historic inequities in the planning process, and their ongoing impact on communities of color, and facilitate meaningful dialogue with the Downtown community.
-This work is the culmination of years of integrating your input on issues that touch the lives of everyone in the Downtown L.A. community, from housing affordability and access to economic opportunity, to mobility choice and public space.
+This work is the culmination of years of integrating input on issues that touch the lives of everyone in the Downtown L.A. community, from housing affordability and access to economic opportunity, to mobility choice and public space.
 All of you have put in countless hours to provide feedback to City Planning on this Plan.

 • Extended timelines